ehu23/detect-me/README.md

 ```
 1. Website loading much more responsive now that I have an automated pinging mechanism.
 2. Particles render and interact smoothly after restructuring the rendering.
-3. There are sub-optimal alerts and other minor tweaks here and there.
+3. There are nice simple alerts and 'enter' functionality implemented.
 ```

 For the future:
 ```
 1. Nice banner
-2. Better alerts for login/detections/registrations (don't be lazy)
 3. Make the eye more interactive (via more database logging perhaps)
 4. Maybe do something about that CPU intensity
 5. Tilt is currently turned off, need to fix/change.
-6. Find a more compatible smooth scrolling feature.
+6. Find a more compatible 'smooth' scrolling css feature.
 7. Remove duplicate code from signin and register, i.e. put into base 'form' class or something.
-8. Fix bug where user inputs invalid url after valid (see TODO in App.js)
 ```

 ## Built With